Carol Jones, MBA

 - Review your credit scores and determine the best strategy to get it where you need it to be.

 - Take a moment to set up your Social Security account online and review your earnings.
 This is important knowledge for any age.
 If you have not done this yet, do it now!
 What you find might surprise you and motivate you to save more.
-(To learn more about Social Security, register for our upcoming webinar with René Nourse.
-You won’t regret it!)
+(To learn more about Social Security, check our this webinar with René Nourse!)

 Congrats to all the Millennials out there who are taking action on your savings.
 These are small steps, but they are worth it.